Quinault Invasive Species Project

 Non-native invasive plants crowd out our own native plants in forests and prairies on the Quinault Indian Nation, degrade fish and wildlife habitat, and invade our salmon streams.

-The Quinault Invasive Species program has been managing invasive species for years, initially focusing on gorse in the Queets region of the Quinault Indian Nation.
+The Quinault Invasive Species Project has been managing invasive species for years, initially focusing on gorse in the Queets region of the Quinault Indian Nation.
 In the future, Quinault Division of Natural Resources will broaden the Quinault Invasive Species program from knotweed to other invasive plants such as Scotch broom, gorse and reed canarygrass that negatively affect fish, wildlife, native plants, and timber.
 Waterways will be monitored for invasive zebra and quagga mussels.
 Many forest pests, insects and diseases, are also considered “invasive species” and are being supervised.

 Environmental Protection Manager, Daniel Ravenel » 360.276.8215 x7301